vernaillen/harmonics-website/src/pages/about.md

 Harmonics BV is the new name of Vernaillen Consulting BVBA.
 The company was started by Wouter Vernaillen in 2013 as an IT Consultancy Company, offering web portal development services.

-After having health issues in 2020, Wouter experienced the power of sound and music for healing and decided to follow a sound healing training at [Akasha Retreat Center](https://www.akasharetreatcenter.com/) in 2021/2022.
+After health issues in 2020, Wouter experienced the healing power of sound and music and decided to follow a sound healing training at [Akasha Retreat Center](https://www.akasharetreatcenter.com/) in 2021/2022.
-Combined with modest electronic music production skills, gained over the past few years, and dj-skills from a previous life, Wouter now plans to produce and perform music for holistic healing and dance (while also still offering the freelance IT consultancy services).
+Combined with modest electronic music production skills, gained over the past few years, and dj-skills from a previous life, Wouter now plans to produce and perform music for holistic healing and dance (while also still offering freelance IT consultancy services).

 In May 2022 Wouter played a first Ecstatic Dance session at a private birthday event: [Rebirth Ecstatic Dance @ Krimpvarkie Huisi](https://www.mixcloud.com/woutervernaillen/rebirth-ecstatic-dance-krimpvarkie-huisi/).
 A few more Ecstatic Dance sessions are currently being planned for later this summer.